-Per the NCES, more than 56 million students in the US, from elementary to highschool, are expected to be enrolled in school in the fall of 2020.
+Per the National Center for Education Statistics, more than 56 million students in the US, from elementary through high school, are expected to be enrolled in school in the fall of 2020.
 Nearly 20 million students are projected to be enrolled at the college or university level.